PrestaShop/prestashop-specs/content/1.7/back-office/modules/module-catalog/module-selections.md

   - **Paragraph title**
   - **Paragraph description**

-These topics are clickable - link opens new blank page - they link to the official Prestashop Addons Marketplace, where additional useful Addons can be added to the wehshop.
+These topics are clickable - link opens a new blank page - they link to the official Prestashop Addons Marketplace, where additional useful Addons can be added to the wehshop.

 - **Prestashop banner** - information banner that contains the following elements:
   - **Prestashop Addons marketplace logo**